letelete/algorithms-and-data-structures/readme.md

 # ROADMAP

-__REFERENCE__: I will be using (the roadmap of coding interview website)[https://www.codinginterview.com/interview-roadmap] as a main reference for structurizing my learning plan.
+__REFERENCE__: I will be using [roadmap from the coding interview website](https://www.codinginterview.com/interview-roadmap) as a main reference for structurizing my learning plan.

 __GOAL__: Finish the roadmap until 3 months.